Atharva7007/Chess/README.md

 # Chess
-Implementation of 2-player chess using the Python library Pygame
+Implementation of a 2-player chess game using the Python library Pygame